 |Binomial name:||Tribolonotus gracilis|

 Crocodile Skinks belong to the species Tribolonotus gracilis.
-They also call it , though rarely, as Red-Eyed Crocodile Skinks or bush crocodile skink.
+They also call it, though rarely, Red-Eyed Crocodile Skinks or bush crocodile skinks.
 The genus has eight documented sub-species.
 Crocodile skinks are the common sub-species of the genus that we can find in captivity.
 You can find these skinks in lush tropical forests and wooded, humid locations in the close vicinity of water.
-These shy creatures are at their energetic best during dawn and dusk since they are crepuscular (active at dawn and dusk) in nature, The rest of the time, they spend in hiding under litters or debris.
+These shy creatures are at their energetic best during dawn and dusk since they are crepuscular (active at dawn and dusk) in nature, The rest of the time, they spend in hiding under litter or debris.
 The orange or red rings that encircle their prominent black eyes give them a charisma of their own.

 These red-eyed crocodile skinks are at birth around 2.5 inches long.
 As adults, they measure 8 to 10 inches from the tip of the tail to the nose.
 Their average weight is around 36 to 45 grams.
 The juvenile skinks and the hatchlings are brownish black colored.
 You can find different amounts of yellow or cream color on the heads and scales..
 When they mature, they grow darker and develop the characteristic red or bright orange rings around their eyes that earn them their name, Red eyed Crocodile Skink.
 Their underbellies have a creamy appearance.
 These skinks have large triangular shaped heads.
 Running along their tails and back, we can see four rows of ridged, pointed and bony scales or vertebral spines, as they are called These scales, along with the textured leather-like skin, give them the appearance of crocodiles, that have earned the sinks their name.